Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Square
 Cost: 10 MP
 Cooldown: 3 rounds
 Effect: You move to the targeted Square.
-This Ability can be used in any condition, including while [Grabbed](#grab) or [Rooted](#rooted) or similarly restrained, and those conditions end when you use Blink.
-You are unaffected by any terrain effects or walls that would other obstructions.
+This Ability can be used in any condition, including while [Grabbed](#grab), [Rooted](#rooted), or similarly restrained.
+Those conditions end when you use Blink.
+You are unaffected by any terrain effects or walls that would offer obstructions.
 Description: A quick way to escape bad circumstances.
 This can be short range teleportation, ducking temporarily into another dimension, or similar ways of slipping away.

 #### Carry